LuanBog/luan-virus/README.md

 ## Programming Language
 Python

+## Source

+The virus file can be found in: ./src/app.exe

 ## Disclamer: Please do not use this script for illegal use, use it for fun ONLY.
 Whatever happens with you using this script, I would NOT be held responsible.

 # Enjoy and Stay Safe!!!